EBR Councilwoman frustrated with lack of grocery stores in her district

 “We change bread almost every two days,” said manager Mike Hussein.

-Hussein says being one of the only stores that sell loafs of bread, they go fast.
+Hussein says being one of the only stores that sell loaves of bread, they go fast.

 “It’s a lot easier for them to pick up a loaf of bread at 9 p.m. when the stores are closed,” he said.